mahiamOmO/Currency-Converter/README.md

 ## Demo

-You can check out the live demo of the project [here](#) (Insert link to your hosted project, e.g., on Netlify or GitHub Pages).
+You can check out the live demo of the project [here](https://mahiamomo.github.io/Currency-Converter/)

 ## Technologies Used